kdhttps/react-oidc-client-ts/README.md

 - Application type: `web`
 - Post logout redirect url: `https://react_app_url`

-> Note: react_app_url, you can set it in .env file and also update your Host file with the same.
+> Note: react_app_url, you can set it in .env file and also update your Host file with the same host name.

 ### Create .env file and below variables